kajtd/Blog-Portfolio/content/articles/semantic-html-seo.md

 It will improve the overall readability of the code.
 After all, it's easier to understand the meaning of elements such as the `footer`, `header`, `main`, and `nav` than just `div`, `div`, `div`.

-One thing to note: using semantic HTML won't improve your website's appearance or power.
+One thing to note: using semantic HTML won't improve your website's appearance or performance.
 But, it is still necessary due to the benefits above.

 Obviously, there are a lot of other semantic HTML elements that clearly describe the content within them, like: